leahhrlee/github_fundamentals/lessons/01_Introduction.md

-# Why Use Version Control?
+#GitHub Desktop Fundamentals
+---
+**_Learning Objectives_:**
+1. Understand why we use version control and GitHub
+2. Learn basic terms used in GitHub, such as clone, commit, push, pull, and merge
+3. Learn how to clone repositories, make changes, and update changes on local and remote repositories
+4. Handle branches and resolve merge conflicts

+---
+**Question**: Have you ever made a mistake of overwriting a file or saving the wrong version?

+## Version Control

 Imagine that you’re collaborating with one of your labmates on a project.
 You’re both making changes to functions in the codebase.
 At one point, you both have changed the same lines in a particular function.
 How do you go about merging your changes so that you’re both using the same code?

-This is the rationale for version control: a system that manages and records changes to a codebase.
-The most commonly used version control system is called `git` (others include Mercurial and SVN). `git` is often used in tandem with a cloud-based hosting platform - the most common is Github (but others include Gitlab and Bitbucket).
-The benefit to using Github is that it makes it easier to collaborate on code with others via its web platform.
+This is the rationale for **version control**: a system that manages and records changes to a codebase.
+The most commonly used version control system is called `**git**` (others include Mercurial and SVN). `git` is often used in tandem with a cloud-based hosting platform - the most common is **GitHub** (but others include Gitlab and Bitbucket).
+The benefit to using GitHub is that it makes it easier to collaborate on code with others via its web platform.

-In this lesson, we're going to use the terminal (i.e., bash) to make updates to a repository using `git` and Github.
+In this lesson, we're going to use the **GitHub Desktop Application** to make updates to a repository.

 There are several different workflows in which you might imagine using `git`, particularly in an academic setting.
 These include: